 You’ll want to refrigerate your Smoked Salmon Chowder within two hours of cooking.

-Make sure you store your soup in a covered airtight container or a heavy-duty freezer bag.
+For best results, make sure you store your soup in a covered airtight container or a heavy-duty freezer bag.

 Your soup will last 3 to 4 days, when properly stored.